The three major elements of your retirement portfolio are benefits from pensions, savings and investments, and Social Security benefits.

 We need original documents or copies certified by the issuing office.
 You can mail or bring them to a Social Security office.
 We'll photocopy and return your documents.

-Don't delay your retirement just because you don't have all the documents we need--the people in your local office will help you.
+Don't delay your retirement just because you don't have all the documents we need.
+The representatives in your local office will help you.

 Remember to tell us whenever there's any change in your life circumstance that affects your benefits.
-For example, we should be notified if you:
+For example, notify us if you:

-You can find more information about what to do when any of these changes happen, and answers to most of your retirement questions, in our booklet, "Retirement Benefits," SSA Publication Number
+You can find more information about what to do when any of these changes happen, and answers to most of your retirement questions, in our booklet, "Retirement Benefits."